PageFlowPensacola/PageFlow/README.md

 brew install pdf2image
 `convert -density 300 "test_files/Residential Contract for Sale And Purchase One Initials Set.pdf" -background cyan -alpha Remove test_files/OneInitialsSet.png` https://imagemagick.org/script/command-line-options.php?#write

+### Tesseract

+We use Tesseract to generate a text bounding box on template and submitted files.
+Tesseract's `makebox` param generates `w 92 708 100 73 0` for each line where
+the five columns are the found letter, the four coordinates and the page number.